On the gain of entrainment in the $n$-dimensional ribosome flow model: Introduction

 A dynamical system is called \emph{contractive} if any two solutions approach each other at an exponential rate~\cite{bullo_contractive_systems,sontag_cotraction_tutorial}.
 Contractive systems entrain to periodic excitations~\cite{sontag_cotraction_tutorial,LOHMILLER1998683} and also admit a well-defined frequency response function~\cite{pavlov}, but again this is not known explicitly.
 Thus, rigorous analysis of the GOE is not immediate even for scalar contractive systems.
 The next example demonstrates this in a simple synthetic system. \begin{Example} Consider the scalar control system

 Note that this is in the form in~\eqref{eq:sys} with~$f(x,u)=1-\frac{3}{2} \tanh(x )+u$ and~$g(x)=x$.
 Assume that~$u(t)$ takes values in~$[-1,1]$.
 The state space of the dynamics is~$\Omega:=\R_+$.
-The Jacobian of the vector field is~$J(x)=-\frac{3}{2\cosh^2(x)} $, so in particular~$J(x)<0$ for all~$x\in\Omega$ implying that the system is contractive and thus entrains to periodic excitations.
+The Jacobian of the vector field is~$J(x)= \frac{-3}{2\cosh^2(x)} $, so in particular~$J(x)<0$ for all~$x\in\Omega$ implying that the system is contractive and thus entrains to periodic excitations.
 We consider two controls.
 The first is~$u(t)=\sin(2\pi t)$ that is~$T$-periodic, with~$T=1$, and has average~$\mean u=0$, and the second is the constant control~$v(t)\equiv \mean u = 0$.
 For the latter control the solution converges to the equilibrium point~$e:= \tanh^{-1}(2/3)\approx 0.8047 $, so the output converges to~$ g(e)= e$.
 Fig.~\ref{fig:tanh} depicts the attracting periodic solution~$\gamma(t)$, $t\in[0,1]$, for the control~$u(t)$.
 Numerically computing\footnote{All the simulations in this paper were performed using Matlab, and all numerical values are to four digit accuracy.} the average of this solution over a period yields~$\mean y=\int_0^1 \gamma(t)\diff t =0.8127 $, and thus the system admits GOE for this control. \end{Example}

 Analyzing GOE is closely related to periodic optimal control~\cite{peri_opti_cont}.
 The basic idea is to pose the problem of maximizing the average of the output, \emph{along the periodic solution}, under an integral constraint on the control, namely,~$\frac{1}{T}\int_0^T u(t)\diff t = \mean{u}$.
-However, it seems that the application of standard analysis tools like Pontrayagin's maximum principle to this problem provide explicit information only for low-dimensional systems, e.g., when~$n=1$~\cite{1dGOE,scalar_int}.
+However, it seems that the application of standard analysis tools like Pontryagin's maximum principle to this problem provide explicit information only for low-dimensional systems, e.g., when~$n=1$~\cite{1dGOE,scalar_int}.
+Another known approach for proving the optimality of equilibrium solutions is based on passivity/dissipativity techniques~\cite{GruM16}.
+However, so far for the~RFM we have not been able to establish the kind of passivity/dissipativity that we would need for this kind of analysis.
+While dissipativity results for generalized RFMs exist \cite{RFM_AS_PORT}, it is not clear how they can be extended such that the transition rates play the role of the control, which would be needed for a GOE analysis with respect to periodic variations of these rates.
+Moreover, the integral constraints on the control cause technical difficulties.

+Protein synthesis is known to be one of the most energy consuming processes in the cell~\cite{energy_consuming}.
+A GOE may make this process more efficient on average, and thus reduce the effective cost.
+To study this problem in the context of translation, we develop a new approach to analyzing GOE in the~$n$-dimensional~RFM.
+This is based on integrating the differential equations and ``higher-order moments'' of these differential equations along the periodic solution.